LAKERS TOGETHER: COVID vaccine required by September 30. Face coverings required indoors.

 - Know who their advisees are via Banner and Navigate.

 - Communicate regularly with their advisees, especially at the start of each academic year and prior to registration each winter semester.

 - Provide an open, welcoming atmosphere that honors the unique nature and diverse backgrounds and interests of each student.

 - Provide accurate and timely information to students.

-- Utilize Banner and the Student Success Collaborative, as appropriate, to prepare for meetings with students and to keep records of each meeting including date/time of meeting and content of discussion.
+- Utilize Banner and Navigate, as appropriate, to prepare for meetings with students and to keep records of each meeting including date/time of meeting and content of discussion.

 - Be available to students and provide an appropriate amount of time for students to discuss plans, programs, courses, academic progress, and other subjects related to their educational program.